Mandisa: Personal life

-Mandisa resides in the suburban Nashville community of Antioch, Tennessee.
-Since her appearance on American Idol in 2006, Mandisa has made efforts toward health and weight loss.
-The title of her second album, Freedom, was inspired by her experience of overcoming an addiction to food.
-As of March 2009, she had reportedly lost 75 pounds and hoped to lose a total of 100 or more.
-As of February 2011, she reached her goal of losing 100 pounds.
+Mandisa lived in Franklin, Tennessee, a Nashville suburb.
+After her 2006 appearance on American Idol, she worked toward improving her health with a focus on weight loss.
+In a 2006 interview with The Advocate, she said she had a food addiction.
+The title of her second album, Freedom, was inspired by her experience of overcoming what she said was an addiction to food.
+As of March 2009, it was reported that she lost 75 pounds.
+By February 2011, she reached her goal of losing 100 pounds.